 The Consolidated Appropriations Act, 2021, provides new sources of tribal broadband funding to assist in mitigating the effects of the COVID-19 pandemic which is exacerbating the digital divide across Indian Country.
 With the designated funding, NTIA is developing the Tribal Broadband Connectivity Program (TBCP), a $1 billion program directed to tribal governments to be used for broadband deployment on tribal lands, as well as for telehealth, distance learning, broadband affordability, and digital inclusion.
 Entities eligible for TBCP grants include tribal governments, tribal organizations, TCUs, the Native Hawaiian Community, and Native Corporations.

-NTIA is hosting a series of webinars from April through July in connection with the three new broadband grant programs authorized and funded by the Consolidated Appropriations Act, 2021, including the TBCP.
+NTIA hosted a series of webinars from April through August 2021 in connection with the three new broadband grant programs authorized and funded by the Consolidated Appropriations Act, 2021, including the TBCP.
 Please visit BroadbandUSA's Events page in order to register for upcoming webinars.

-Recordings, transcripts and presentations from past Tribal Broadband Connectivity Program webinars:
+Recordings, transcripts and presentations from Tribal Broadband Connectivity Program webinars:

 - April 21, 2021: Introduction of the Tribal Broadband Connectivity Program